 4-You don’t need to finish the raw edges.
 Knit fabrics don’t fray.
 If you do have a serger then use it (it looks so nice) but if not there is no extra seam finishing necessary.

 I hope that you find these tips helpful!
 Knits are so easy and speedy to sew with.
 Like I said next week we will start with a few projects.

 I mentioned before that there is a lot online about this subject.
-Here are a few of my favorite tips, blogs and books on the subject (some are affiliate links).
-There is A LOT of information that can be digested about this.
+Here are a few of my favorite tips, blogs, and books on the subject (some are affiliate links).
+There is A LOT of information that you can digest about this.
 My advice is not to get overwhelmed or feel like you have to read EVERYTHING on the subject before you start.
 Just pick a simple project and give it a shot.

-How to sew a Stretch Stitch over at the Sewing Loft Blog.
-Read though this post there is a lot of great information.
+How to sew a Stretch Stitch over at The Sewing Loft Blog.
+Read through this post there is a lot of great information.